Understanding digital services taxes

 A DST increases the cost of running a digital marketplace, which can lead to adjustments across the supply chain.

-Starting March 2026, invoices for suppliers in affected countries will include new line items showing the DST-driven surcharge on commission and a corresponding credit where GetYourGuide covers the cost.
+Starting March 2026, invoices for suppliers in affected countries will include new line items showing a DST commission surcharge and a corresponding credit, as GetYourGuide covers the cost currently.
+Below is an illustrative example – actual amounts vary.

 Invoice for services delivered: March 1 – 31, 2026